 Even the best-laid change plan can encounter resistance.
 So what does it take to effectively lead a team through change?
 These are some crucial areas to address…

-1. The importance of conversation when leading a team through change
+1. The importance of managing a team through change: have the conversation

 - It enables engagement which stabilises and focuses a team;